 You can have either a friend or family member drop it off and pick up the vehicle or take an Uber both ways if you don’t own a second vehicle.

 You should expect to pay up to $100, excluding the cost of a ride.
 You will know exactly why the light came on.
 If you are ready to allow them to repair any damage, some shops will waive the diagnostic fee.
 Trust is key.
 You don’t want to be overcharged for minor repairs.

-3. Bring your car to an Auto Parts Store.
+3. Take your car to an Auto Parts Store.

 Let’s suppose you don’t want it to be sent to a dealership or workshop to be fixed.
 Even if your Service Engine Soon light has minor issues, labor costs can be quite high.
 There are plenty of things you can do at home that can be done quickly and easily if you have the time.

 Here are certain ways you can fix service engine soon light

 1. Tighten A Loose Gas Cap

 A loose fuel cap is one of the most common reasons why the Service Engine Soon Light comes on, so tightening it is a quick and easy way to reset the service engine soon light.

 Turn off the engine and remove the fuel cap.
 Then, tighten it again.
 Perhaps you forgot to tighten it all the way when you last filled your car up.
 Start the engine and check if the Service Engine Soon light disappears.